 John G. Reinecke (’84) is an engineer/scientist buying and building state of the art spectral measurement equipment to accurately measure the thin film coatings at JDS Uniphase.
 He was awarded a patent for contributions to a hand held instrument for measuring the color shift by angle of ink on $20 bills.

-Katherine Rhode (’89) is an assistant professor of astronomy at Indiana University.
+Katherine Rhode (’89) is an associate professor of astronomy at Indiana University.
 In 2009 she was awarded a prestigious Faculty Early Career Development Program award by the National Science Foundation.
 She was formerly an NSF Astronomy & Astrophysics Postdoctoral Fellow, dividing her time between Yale University, where she earned her Ph.D. in astronomy in 2003, and Wesleyan University, where she earned an M.S. in astronomy in 1997.

 Kenneth Ritley (’88) is now the head of global IT operations–Server/StorageNetwork for Sulzer in Winterthur, Switzerland.
 He was formerly a manager with the SBB, which is the Swiss National Railway.
 He earned a Ph.D. in physics at the University of Illinois in 1998 and afterward was a postdoctoral researcher at the Max Planck Institute for Metals Research in Stuttgart, Germany.